artizticamit/artizticamit/README.md

 - 👋 Hi, I’m @artizticamit
 - 👀 I’m interested in Web Development, AI/ML, and quantum computing.
-- 🌱 I’m currently learning Competitive Programming and Web Development.
+- 🌱 I’m currently engaged in Competitive Programming and Web Development.
 - 💞️ I’m looking to collaborate on projects in Web Development.
 - 📫 How to reach me.
 This is my mail amitku65391@gmail.com.